seungking/CMG-correlation_matirx_geterator/README.md

 KwangWoon University, Seoul

-in

-Center for BioMicrosystems,

-Brain Science Institute,

-KIST (Kist Institude of Science and Technology)

-(2019.06 ~ 2019.08)
+in Center for BioMicrosystems,Brain Science Institute, KIST (Kist Institude of Science and Technology) (2019.06 ~ 2019.08)